sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

-The Scanner class has several useful methods for reading user input:
+The Scanner class has several useful methods for reading user input.
+A token is a sequence of characters separated by white space.

 .. table::
   :align: left